 Running magazines are full of articles about how pronation is bad for you.
 That’s not really the case.
 It’s the normal movement for most people who have normal to low-arched feet, because it helps to reduce load when you walk or run.
 In some cases, pronation puts more strain on your foot, but having a super low-arched foot doesn’t predict a problem.
 I have some patients whose feet are so flat their full arch touches the ground, but they run Iron Man triathlons and are pain-free.
-My thinking for people with flat feet isn’t give them orthotics as a first line treatment, it’s get them into the right footwear.
-Watch our video that explains this in greater detail here (Lin k)
+My thinking for people with pain free flat feet isn’t give them orthotics as a first line treatment, it’s get them into the right footwear.

 Now that you understand what foot type you have, you want to find a shoe that fits your individual biomechanics.
 You want the right shoe for the activity.
 You want the overall size to be right, you want the heel to toe fit to be right, and you want the right width.
 If the shoe doesn’t fit well in any one of those areas, it’s not right for you.
 You’re going to injure yourself or end up with a sore foot.

-• Width.
-This can be subjective to your overall comfort.
-Too narrow, and you toes will go numb.
+- This can be subjective to your overall comfort.
+Too narrow, and your toes will go numb.
 Too wide, and the foot will not be adequately secure.

-When buying shoes, I recommend doing it toward the end of the day, when your feet are a bit swollen from the day’s activity.
+When buying shoes, its best to buy shoes toward the end of the day, when your feet are a bit swollen from the day’s activity.
 You’ll get a better fit that way.

-When you go to the shoe store, use your knowledge of your arch type to figure out what shoe category you fit into.
+When you go to the shoe store to purchase footwear, use your knowledge of your arch type to figure out what shoe category you fit into.
 You’ll probably fall into one of four categories: cushioning, stable neutral, stability, or motion control.